AADITSAH/AADITSAH/README.md

 I am passionate about learning and teaching topics related to data science, machine learning and AI software engineering in Python.

-If you want to learn more about machine learning, check my online courses and my book: Python Feature Engineering Cookbook ⚡

 You can find me on:

 LinkedIn